NelHim/alu-shell/processes_and_signals/README.md

-I am on my way to be a grerat programmer
+I am on my way to being a great programmer